 We aim to keep up to date with all current research in the field of birth trauma but please let us know if there is anything you think we could add to these pages.
-If you have any suggestions for forthcoming articles please contact the BTA LINK TO CONTACT PAGE SORT OUT! research team with a brief summary of the contents of the article together with its full reference.
+If you have any suggestions for forthcoming articles please get in touch with us on the contact link above with a brief summary of the contents of the article together with its full reference.

 NB: We are willing to add links to research projects/surveys on our website but due to the high volume of requests we get, we will only consider links if the BTA is able to view the findings of the survey.
 We fully respect confidentiality and do not need to see the identifying details of the participants of the survey.

 You will find below a list of the leading articles relating to birth trauma and PN PTSD.
 Please let us know if you feel we have missed anything out.